 How are pelvic fractures diagnosed?

 In the case of major injuries, such as road traffic accidents, where pelvic fracture is likely and must be excluded, X-rays will be performed urgently to assess the state of the pelvic bones.
-A pelvic fracture is also suspected if you have had a lesser injury but there is pelvic bone tenderness, difficulty walking or any loss of sensation in the lower part of the body.
+A pelvic fracture is also suspected if there has been a lesser injury but there is pelvic bone tenderness, difficulty walking or any loss of sensation in the lower part of the body.

 An X-ray will show most pelvic bone injuries, although it will not show details of injuries to organs inside the pelvis.
 X-rays provide images of bones and in the case of the pelvis, they are usually taken from a number of different angles, so that doctors can check whether (and how much) the bones are out of line.

 A computerised tomography (CT) scan involves multiple X-rays in 'slices' down through the pelvis in order to build up a three-dimensional image of the injuries.
 This will be done in complicated cases to get a better picture of the fractures and to look for associated injuries.

 A magnetic resonance image (MRI) scan is an alternative to CT and may give a clearer picture of damage.
-This is not usually necessary, except in the case of stress fractures, which can show up well on MRI scanning but which commonly are not visible on X-ray or CT.
+This is not usually necessary, except in the case of stress fractures, which can show up well on MRI scanning but which.

 Ultrasound scans and contrast studies (where a radioactive dye is injected to create pictures to enable doctors to check on internal organs and structures) may be needed to assess internal organs.